It’s ridiculous, right? How can pepper soup help to prevent/treat colon cancer?

 Where can I find ginger root or ginger powder?

 You can find ginger root in your local grocery store the produce section, African grocery stores, International markets, Asian stores, Hispanic grocery stores or Amazon.
-You can find ginger powder in the spice section in a grocery store, Amazon or Vitamin or medicine store.

 Some of my favorites from Amazon are: